Alonso Pérez de Guzmán: Biography

-Alonso Pérez de Guzmán was born on 24 January 1256, probably in León, bastard son of Pedro Núñez de Guzmán, adelantado mayor de Castilla (governor) Although according to Spanish tradition, Guzmán was born in Morocco.
+Alonso Pérez de Guzmán was born on 24 January 1256, probably in León, bastard son of Pedro Núñez de Guzmán, adelantado mayor (governor) of Castile.

+Origins

+Although according to Spanish tradition, Guzmán was born in Morocco.
 Historians have since speculated that he was a Muslim.
 In a permit to export wheat signed in 1288, Guzmán was given permission to export the crop to where "he is from", very likely in Morocco.
 A document from 1297 signed by the Spanish king refers to Guzmán as "a vassal", i.e. a non-Spaniard.
 The document was owned by the late Luisa Isabel Álvarez de Toledo, 21st Duchess of Medina Sidonia.
 A direct descendant of Guzmán, she said that she believed his history might have been "cleaned up" in the sixteenth century to alter his origins.
 She thought that would have made the hero more palatable to Spain's Christian society.

+Royal grants

 In 1294 Guzmán was granted tuna fishing rights by King Sancho IV of Castile in reward for his heroic defence of Tarifa.
 He built the Castle of Zahara de los Atunes and Palace of Jadraza as a defensive castle, which incorporated a seasonal residential palace and tuna processing facility.

+Siege of Tarifa

 In 1296 Alonso de Guzmán defended the town of Tarifa on behalf of Sancho IV of Castile.
 Guzmán had been given charge of Tarifa, recently captured from the Moors, despite having fought for Alfonso X against the rebellion of his son Sancho IV.
-Guzmán held Tarifa's castle against the siege of the Moors and the Infante Don Juan, Sancho's rebellious brother.
-Guzmán's son had been placed under the care of Don Juan, who threatened to kill the captive unless Guzmán surrendered the city.
+Guzmán held Tarifa's castle against the siege of the Moors and the Infante Juan, Sancho's rebellious brother.
+Guzmán's son had been placed under the care of Juan, who threatened to kill the captive unless Guzmán surrendered the city.